vsandstrom/dsp-headers/README.md

 ```

 The builds below expects the portaudio headers be located in "/usr/local/".
-Change the directory to maych your configuration*
+Change the directory to match your configuration*

 ## Vector Oscillator test:
 vectest.cpp runs a demo of a VectorOscillator class, scrolling through all waveform types defined in the